 Breakfast is a divisive meal.
 Some people swear by the hunger-busting, energy-boosting power of a good hearty plate of food come morning, while others are happy to survive until lunch on coffee and water alone.
 The thing is that if you're into fitness, you should be fueling your workouts.
-But with 365 days in a year, that's a lot of breakfast ideas to come up with, which is why we have looked to our favourite wellness influencers to see what they eat first thing.
+But with 365 days in a year, that's a lot of breakfast ideas to come up with, which is why we have looked to our favorite wellness influencers to see what they eat first thing.

-Eggs and Avo
+Eggs and Avocado

 Alice Liveing, otherwise known as Clean Eating Alice, often eats a high-fat breakfast, meaning she doubles up on eggs and avo plated up with any vegetable she fancies, like mushrooms or spinach (she's also a fan of a vine tomato).
 Scientists believe that your first meal wakes up the metabolism and that a portion of good dietary fat will turn on fat metabolism for the rest of the day.